DevOps-Inno-22-summer/labs/README.md

 ### GitHub CI actions:

+The [configure GitHub Actions](https://docs.docker.com/ci-cd/github-actions/) docker tutorial was used to set up a Docker project.

-A new fail ci_main.yml is added that develops the CI tasks for the project.
+A new file ci_main.yml is added that develops the CI tasks for the project.
 Mainly, 3 jobs are configured for the CI (continuous integration) process:

 1. **Build the application:** The applicattion is build with all its dependencies and connected with the flask framework.
 2. **Run tests:** In this stage, unit tests are executed to test the application's correct functionalities.